 To modify a parameter, just click on it.

-The opened dialog will help you to select the type of data to be used for the parameter you want.
+A dialog will open to help you select the type of data to be used for the parameter you want.

-Once you selected type, some additional fields may appear.
-For instance Event count requires you to specify event name.
+Once you have selected the parameter type, some additional fields may appear.
+For instance Event count requires you to specify the event name.
 You can see all these requirements in the parameters table above.

 When you have more than one parameter in a row, you can change the operator between parameters.

 Clicking on the operator icon between parameters will open the menu.
 You can select one of the operators using that menu.

 Unless you group parameters, standard mathematical precedence rules apply.